JasonKJWong/odin-recipes/readme.md

 I am creating a website which will have a main index page with links to a few recipes.
+So far we have lasagna and shrimp scampi!